Afrimines Resources: History

 On 1 December 2010 the Australian Erongo Energy announced it had agreed to purchase a 70% interest from Afrimines Resources in a group of nine tenements covering 1800 km2 in the Maniema Province.

 The tenements are in the same geological zone as Banro Corporation's gold mines.

 In April 2011 Regal Resources of Australia announced that it had acquired a 70% interest from Afrimines in a 3650 km2 group of gold-bearing properties in South Kivu.
 The properties were located between two gold discoveries by Banro Corporation.

 The properties had extensive alluvial workings by artisanal miners.

+In 2016, Canadian Monument Mining entered a joint venture with Afrimines Resources to earn up to 90% interest in the Matala Gold Project.